javai222/javai/inheritance-lab/Readme.md

 ---

-## 10. Create an Inheritance Demo Program
+## 10. Create an Inheritance Demo Program - Main that executes

-Update Main_<Lastname>.java file:
+Update Main_Lastname.java file:

 The program must:

 - Create objects of your subclass
-- Call inherited methods
+- Call inherited methods for every subclass you create
-- Call overridden methods
+- Call overridden methods for every subclass you create
-- Show dynamic binding behavior
+- Show dynamic binding behavior for every subclass you create

 Example output: